 Parafix sponsor an award at the Academy – the award for outstanding entrepreneurship.
 The award is presented annually to the student that has displayed qualities such as creativity, initiative, motivation and commitment in a particular area of their studies.

-We also provide Parafix as a case study to students who use this opportunity to experience the workings of real businesses and their challenges.
+We also offer students the opportunity to use Parafix as a case study, in which they can experience the workings of real businesses and their challenges.

 The University of Brighton is a community of 22,000 students and 2,600 staff based on five campuses in Brighton, Eastbourne and Hastings.

 Parafix has worked with the University since 2006; beginning with participation in a Knowledge Transfer Partnership (KTP) project.
 These are national Government schemes run by the Technology Strategy Board to enable companies to become more innovative, competitive and profitable by engaging in knowledge transfer with Universities.
 The University also benefits from the scheme; gaining experience of businesses in practice and offering their students real life examples.
 Due to the success of the programme Parafix took part in a second KTP in 2012.

 Parafix have also played a part in educating design students and their teachers on the benefits of adhesives over traditional fixings.